marco-ht/push_swap/README.md

 push_swap/
 ├── includes/            # Header files (e.g., push_swap.h)
-├── srcs/                # C source files implementing the project logic ├── libft/               # (Optional) libft sources and Makefile if used ├── tests/               # Test scripts and sample inputs for validation ├── Makefile             # Makefile with at least: NAME, all, clean, fclean, re (and bonus if applicable) └── README.md            # This file
+├── srcs/                # C source files implementing the project logic ├── libft/               # libft sources and its Makefile ├── Makefile             # Makefile with at least: NAME, all, clean, fclean, re and bonus (for the checker) └── README.md            # This file
 ```